-It depends, but a denial is by no means inevitable.
+A denial of a nonimmigrant visa application is by no means inevitable, even if someone has already petitioned for you to immigrate.
 Plenty of people with pending immigrant visa petitions have successfully traveled to the U.S. on a B visitor visa or, if eligible, on the Visa Waiver Program (VWP).

 There are other factors that might tilt the scales either in your favor or against you.
-If you have a clean immigration history and criminal background and there is evidence that you traveled to the U.S. in the past without incident, you may have an easier time when you are interviewed or inspected.
+If you have a clean immigration history and criminal background and there is evidence that you traveled to the U.S. in the past without incident, you might have an easier time when you are interviewed or inspected.

 The reverse is also true, so if you overstayed a visa in the past or got in trouble with the law, you probably will face difficulty.
 If you are from a country with a high rate of visa denials or citizens who overstay their visas, you will likely encounter an uphill battle, where people from "less suspect" nations might face fewer hurdles.